ahmadsultan18/Fixing-Neo4j-Corrupt-in-Server/README.md

 kill -9 <Your PID>
 ```

-#check if there still run or not
+#check if the process still run or not
 ```
 ps -ef | grep neo4j
 ```